1. Cottages

 Auld Dairy Cottage

 Drummore village is about a twenty minute walk down a quiet lane.
-It's a small fishing place with a beach and a harbour.
-There's a shop and a couple of pubs there for basics.
+It's a small fishing place with a harbour and a beach.
+There's a pub that does food.
+The beach is good for a walk or a paddle, but the water's cold for a proper swim.

-For walks, you can start right from the door.
-The Southern Upland Way long-distance path is nearby.
+You're right on the edge of the Galloway Hills here.
+The walking is very good straight from the door, on quiet roads or paths.
+For a significant walk, the Southern Upland Way coast-to-coast path passes nearby.
 The Mull of Galloway is about five miles south.
-It's the southernmost point in Scotland.
-The lighthouse is there and the views are huge, you can see Ireland and Cumbria on a clear day.
-The RSPB nature reserve there is good for seabirds.
+It's the most southerly point in Scotland.
+The lighthouse is there and the views are big, out to sea and back over the coast.
+The RSPB has a reserve there for seabirds.